onstwedder/Phrase-Hunter/README.md

 ### How it works and what it does
-The RND function on Commodore BASIC generates a pseudo-random number from a long number sequence which is calculated by a KERNAL routine at $E097.
+The RND function in Commodore BASIC generates a pseudo-random number from a long number sequence which is calculated by a KERNAL routine at $E097.
 When the same negative starting seed is used (for example, RND(-1)), the exact same sequence of random numbers is generated.
 It is therefore possible to generate phrases from those results by translating random numbers into ASCII characters.